rithulshaji/Ecommerce-Data-Analysis/README.md

 ## Dataset

-The dataset can be found on Kaggle: [Retail Orders Dataset](https://www.kaggle.com/datasets/ankitbansal06/retail-orders)
+The dataset can be found on Kaggle: [Ecommerce Dataset](https://www.kaggle.com/datasets/ankitbansal06/retail-orders)

 ### Columns and Descriptions